eyal0/Chicken-story/README.md

 There was plenty of chatter on the forums about how this is some by-pass and not solver and so the tickets earned would get invalidated when it came time to buy a prize.
 In the past there had been problems with captcha by-passers.
 People were rightly suspicious.
 So I gave it away free for a while.
 And after it started to prove itself and with no alternatives, I got some customers and had $50 in potential sales.  *Oh wow I'm rich now!*  Yeah, right!
 Even the Bangladeshis were getting a better return on their time.

-I promised to I wouldn't process the charge until 10% of the payment was spent, to prove that it works.
+I promised that I wouldn't process the charge until 10% of the payment was spent and I'd refund unhappy customers, to prove that it works.
 But just a week later I cancelled all the orders because Microsoft defenses finally defeated the idea.

 # The Microsoft empire strikes back